sass/node-sass/README.md

 [@dbashford](https://github.com/dbashford) has created a Mimosa module for sass which includes node-sass: <https://github.com/dbashford/mimosa-sass>

+## Brackets extension

+[@jasonsanjose](https://github.com/jasonsanjose) has created a Brackets extension based on node-sass: <https://github.com/jasonsanjose/brackets-sass>.
+When editing Sass files, the extension compiles changes on save.
+The extension also integrates with Live Preview to show Sass changes in the browser without saving or compiling.

 ## Example App

 There is also an example connect app here: <https://github.com/andrew/node-sass-example>